Solve Your Dental Complications After an Eating Disorder or Other Erosive Issues

 - Maintain your oral hygiene by brushing and flossing at least twice a day

 - If you regurgitate or vomit, rinse your mouth out right away

 - Add baking soda to your brushing - this will help to neutralize the acidic environment

 Getting a custom-fitted night guard to prevent further loss of tooth structure from grinding and bruxism and perhaps

 veneers or crowns can be used to restore ideal health to your mouth.
 A consultation at our practice with prosthodontist

 Dr. James Courey, who provides eating disorder treatment in Monmouth County, would be the first step of the process.
 The earlier you start treating the problem the better.
 A healthy mouth is essential for a healthy life.

-Specialized Dentistry of New Jersey (SDNJ) provides eating disorder treatment to Monmouth County residents and surrounding areas.
+Specialized Dentistry of New Jersey (SDNJ) provides treatment for severe tooth erosion to Monmouth County residents and surrounding areas.